titumozammel/human-energy-economics/README.md

 Where:

 **Capacity**
-= Available physical, cognitive, and emotional resources a person can bring to work.
+Available physical, cognitive, and emotional resources.

 **Intensity**
-= The level of focused and purposeful effort applied.
+Focused and purposeful effort applied.

 **Duration**
-= How long that effort can be sustainably maintained.
+Sustainable time the effort can be maintained.

 Time measures availability.